Innovative Technology

 • File size: 1.4MB

 Pathogenic microorganisms pose a significant threat to the safety and quality of animal-derived foods.
-Scientists and industry professionals have long been dedicated to researching and developing advanced detection technologies for these harmful microbes in animal-based products.
-Traditionally, detecting pathogenic microorganisms has relied primarily on biological culture and identification methods, which are time-consuming, demanding in terms of experimental conditions, and often require highly specialized technical expertise—limitations that have become increasingly apparent.
-However, with rapid advancements in science and technology, rapid PCR detection techniques have gained widespread adoption and continuous improvement due to their unique advantages: high specificity, exceptional sensitivity, and remarkable convenience.
-Starting from the original conventional PCR method, these techniques have evolved into more sophisticated approaches such as multiplex PCR and fluorescence PCR.
-In recent years, even innovative isothermal nucleic acid amplification technologies like LAMP, RAA, and RPA have emerged, quietly revolutionizing the field of rapid PCR-based detection of pathogenic microorganisms in animal-derived foods.
-This article provides a concise overview of six key rapid PCR detection technologies—conventional PCR, multiplex PCR, fluorescence PCR, LAMP, RAA, and RPA—and explores their applications in identifying pathogenic microorganisms.
-The aim is to offer valuable insights that can guide the promotion, further research, and ongoing refinement of detection methods for these harmful agents in animal-derived food products.
+Scientists and industry professionals have long been dedicated to researching and developing detection technologies for pathogenic microorganisms in animal-derived foods.
+Traditionally, the detection of pathogenic microorganisms has relied primarily on biological culture and identification methods, which suffer from slow detection speeds and high requirements for experimental conditions and technical expertise—disadvantages that are particularly pronounced.
+However, with advances in technology, rapid PCR detection techniques have gained widespread adoption and continued development due to their advantages in specificity, sensitivity, and convenience.
+Starting from conventional PCR, these techniques have gradually evolved into multiplex PCR and fluorescent PCR.
+In recent years, even isothermal nucleic acid amplification technologies such as LAMP, RAA, and RPA have emerged, quietly bringing about a technological revolution in the field of rapid PCR detection of pathogenic microorganisms in animal-derived foods.
+This article briefly introduces six rapid PCR detection techniques—conventional PCR, multiplex PCR, fluorescent PCR, LAMP, RAA, and RPA—and their applications in the detection of pathogenic microorganisms, providing a reference for promoting, studying, and improving detection technologies for pathogenic microorganisms in animal-derived foods.